 From an operational point of view, product messaging is the strategic center of your communication with the customer.
 It’s the matrix of every message that will be crafted for your target audience, be it a single digital ad, a PR release, product training, or the content on the product’s webpage.

-Below you will find an example of a product messaging framework filled out with data for our product.
-Feel free to use it, and if needed, multiply it by the number of your buyer personas.
+Below, you will find an example of a product messaging framework filled out with data for our product.

 To maximize the document’s effectiveness, you should have sales, product, and possibly even legal departments review it.